emanuel-epifani/emanuel-epifani/README.md

 ## About me
 Passionate about Biology, I took a bachelor's degree in "Biological Science".
 Later on, following my passion for computers and programming I decided to pursue a career in Information Technology by attending a yearly web programming course (1000 hours) and with hands-on experience in the field.
 After graduating as a programmer, I joined IOMA as a Software Developer, where I still work.

 I work mainly on mobile development (with Flutter) and a bit on the web (with Angular).
-In my free time instead, I'm trying to learn backend technologies such as Nestjs or Kotlin, with a PostgreSQL or MongoDB database.
+In my free time instead, I'm trying to learn backend technologies such as Nestjs, with a PostgreSQL or MongoDB database.
 The stack I know best is Flutter - Nestjs - Postgres, but I use also other languages when there is a need to solve problems.